 From mighty mountains to rugged coastline and sweeping loughs (or lakes), the topography of Northern Ireland will help you reconnect with your essential nature.

 With semi-palatial lakeside resorts and private island getaways, in recent years Northern Ireland has been staking its claim as the destination to beat.
 Just a short journey from the UK mainland, it’s the ideal staycation spot when overseas travel proves difficult – giving new meaning to the idea of exploring your own backyard.
-Here’s a selection of great places to stay on your next trip.
+Whether you’re planning a romantic getaway or an adventure for the whole family, here’s a round-up of the best places to stay in Northern Ireland, all bookable with Culture Trip.

 You could come to Bushmills just for the distillery and the Giant’s Causeway, but if you stay at the Bushmills Inn, you won’t want to leave.
-This 17th-century coaching house, with sleigh and four-poster beds, button-back leather chairs and antiques, creates an old-world feel across its 41 traditionally styled rooms, yet with welcome luxe modern touches including Nespresso coffee machines, robes and slippers, Elemis toiletries and crisp Irish linens.
+This 17th-century coaching house is one of the best hotels in Northern Ireland, with sleigh and four-poster beds, button-back leather chairs and antiques, creating an old-world feel across its 41 traditionally styled rooms, yet with welcome luxe modern touches including Nespresso coffee machines, robes and slippers, Elemis toiletries and crisp Irish linens.
 The restaurant, set in the former stables, serves imaginative modern cuisine, while the wine-cellar-turned-bar is super cosy.
-There’s an in-hotel cinema, too, which can be booked as part of a two-course dinner and popcorn package on Thursdays and Fridays.
+There’s an in-hotel cinema, too, which you can book as part of the two-course dinner and popcorn package on Thursdays and Fridays.
 Sweet!

 The five-storey Italianate exterior of what was once the Provincial Bank of Ireland may look imposing, but don’t be fooled; inside, it’s as welcoming as they come.
 All 21 rooms are contemporary in style, with a distinct nod to comfort and relaxation, from plush carpets underfoot to tasteful textiles.
 Added extras like chocolate and biscuits create a sense of home; yet touches such as organic Irish toiletries offer a gentle reminder that outside lie the city walls of vibrant Derry, and the many natural wonders of Northern Ireland.
 Along with a stylish, intimate atmosphere, the Lock & Quay bar offers a fine cocktail menu.

-This Grade B1-listed hotel sits in Derry City’s Cathedral Quarter, amid many historic landmarks.
+This Grade B1-listed luxury boutique hotel sits in Derry City’s Cathedral Quarter, nestled amongst many historical landmarks.
 The decor leans toward old-world, with four-poster beds and a deep plum palette, while also offering all the necessary amenities such as flat-screen TVs and fast wifi.
-There are views over the city from most of the rooms, which you can enjoy over breakfast in bed, while those wanting to get out and about can sign up for a cycle tour to explore the city by bike.
+There are city views over Derry from most of the rooms, which you can enjoy over breakfast in bed, while those wanting to get out and about can sign up for a cycle tour to explore the city by bike.

 The Clandeboye Lodge is next door to one of the best golf courses in Northern Ireland – quite a feat in a part of the UK that’s famous for its world-class courses.
 But even if golf isn’t your activity of choice, there’s plenty of outdoorsiness to distract you, from paddleboarding and cycling to long country walks.
 That’s assuming you can drag yourself away from the lodge itself.
 Set amid rolling woodland, it has an enormous bar and restaurant serving locally sourced dishes such as Irish crab salad and roast duck breast, so you may struggle to leave here at all.

-Just 10 minutes from the centre of Derry city, yet seemingly a world away from civilisation, Beech Hill Country House is housed on 32 acres (13ha) of bucolic woodland.
+Just 10 minutes from the centre of Derry city, yet seemingly a world away from civilisation, Beech Hill Country House is housed on 32 acres (13 hectares) of bucolic woodland.
 History buffs will love uncovering the secrets held within the walls of this sprawling 400-year-old manor house – tidbits that include housing 750 US Marines during World War II, and the connections it has to the original Derry Walls.
-With roll-top baths, opulent drapery and sparkling chandeliers in the rooms, the decor feels like an homage to the building’s exotic past.
+With roll-top baths, opulent drapery and sparkling chandeliers in the rooms, the decor pays homage to the building’s exotic past.